emilps/fjelltg/src/pages/solutionCategory/2020-02-08-protein-recycling.md

   parchment flour and oil over the next few years.

-  **Background:** The indirectly steam heated rotadisc dryer is invented by Peder Solheim from Leirvik at the island Stord, Norway in 1955.
-The dryer was introduced in the fish meal marked in the late 50ties by Stord Bartz, and quickly became a “must” for factories worldwide due to superior energy efficiency, safety, reliability and low odour emissions.
+  **Background:** The indirect steam heated rotadisc dryer is invented by Peder Solheim from Leirvik at the island Stord, Norway in 1955.
+The dryer was introduced in the fish meal market in the late 50ties by Stord Bartz, and quickly became a “must” for factories worldwide due to superior energy efficiency, safety, reliability and low odour emissions.